xbgmsharp/nodejs-forecast/README.md

 /api/:lat/:lon/:time/:unit?/:lang?
 ```
 If not specify the ``unit`` parameter fallback to ``auto`` and the ``lang`` parameter fallback to ``en``.
-Refer to the [Forecast API Docs](https://developer.forecast.io/docs/v2) for details.
+Refer to the [Dark Sky API Docs](https://darksky.net/dev/docs/time-machine) for details.

 First query:
 ```bash